fmarino-ipzs/eid-it-wallet-docs/docs/en/functionalities.rst

 - upon reaching the final step of the process, the User visualizes a message prompting them to wait until the Electronic Attestation of Attributes can be issued.
 - The User is informed by the Electronic Attestation of Attributes Provider once the Electronic Attestation of Attributes becomes available.

 If the User encounters incorrect data in an already obtained or in-progress Electronic Attestation of Attributes, the Wallet Provider SHOULD guarantee the User appropriate assistance via their Wallet Instance.
-For more information, please refer to the `User Assistance`_ section.
+For more information, please refer to the :ref:`functionalities:User Assistance` section.

 In case of errors using the Wallet Instance, the Wallet Provider MUST guarantee that the User receives consistent messages that inform them and guide them toward resolving the issue.
 For further details, please refer to the `Error Management`_ section.